JacekKosciesza/StarWars/README.md

-# Star Wars example with GraphQL for .NET, ASP.NET Core, Entity Framework Core
+# GraphQL 'Star Wars' example using GraphQL for .NET, ASP.NET Core, Entity Framework Core

 ## Examples
-* Basic - simple 'Hello GraphQL!' example based on console version from [GraphQL for .NET on GitHub](https://github.com/graphql-dotnet/graphql-dotnet), but using ASP.NET Core, Entity Framework Core and some best practices, patterns and principles like:
+* Basic - simple 'Hello GraphQL!' example based on console version from [GraphQL for .NET on GitHub](https://github.com/graphql-dotnet/graphql-dotnet), but using ASP.NET Core, Entity Framework Core and some best practices, patterns and principles.
-    * DDD (Domain Driven Design) style hexagonal architecture
-    * SOLID principle (especially Single Responsibility and Dependency Inversion)
-    * Repository pattern

 ## Roadmap
 - [x] Basic